CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 As you can see, React is already helping us a bit by cleaning up some of the verbose vanilla JS APIs.
 However in a typical React application you would still use a *lot* of the `React.createElement` function.
 To improve the developer experience the React team developed **JSX**.

-JSX is a simple syntax "sugar" that *looks* like HTML, but is actually converted to the `React.createElement` function when you run it.
+JSX is a simple syntax *sugar* that looks like HTML, but is actually converted to the `React.createElement` function when you run it.

 Using JSX ([interactive version](http://jsbin.com/gekahexige/edit?html,output)):